Pictures: Antoine de Ras

 Nothing is ever random for this director and that’s what makes the casting so exciting and intriguing.

 There’s something messy and chaotic about a Shepard play which is why the rhythms of these characters are so important.
 “It also gives the actors a sense of safety,” Strike says assuredly.

 Music looms large in the rehearsal room.
 Shepard was as much a musician in his early days as a writer.
 It has been recorded that rhythm led him to character and with that in mind, Strike, always unique in her acting and performance methods, uses music to get her actors marching to the right beat.
 It’s extraordinary to watch as they work their way through a scene musically before they do it with dialogue.
 There’s as much meaning in the movement as there is in the text and that is as much Strike as it is Shepard.

 “I adore bluegrass music,” she says about her choices of Canadian band The Dead South and Australian Paul Kelly.
 “It is often profound,” she says about the genre, “despite its joviality and upbeat rhythms.
 Shepard’s writing is musical, he himself was a percussionist, and adored music, from Dixieland to Dizzy Gillespie – he was a great lover of jazz, and his work in many ways reminds one of jazz compositions.
 It is unpredictable, and yet impeccably structured.”

 It is exactly the way she thinks about theatre and why she feels this bond.
 Listening and watching just a few scenes in early rehearsals, already it is the emotions that come pouring out and engulf you.
-That’s where the heart of this work is going to lie – or so it seems.
+That’s where the heart of this work lies.

 Other influences include the paintings of Edward Hopper and the photographs of Gregory Crewdson, both of whom hold a certain desolation and deep feelings of loss.

-Holding all of this together is her trademark and where Strike’s genius comes into play.
+Holding all of this together is her trademark and where Strike’s genius comes into play – gloriously.